Americans without bank accounts must wait for federal checks

 The opportunity to attract customers with relief payments is not lost on check cashing and payday loan businesses, an $11.2 billion network of storefront locations in cities big and small.

 In Brooklyn, B&H Check Cashing, in the predominantly Hispanic neighborhood of Bushwick, posts its rates for cashing checks on a wall.
-A $1,200 check, for example, costs $26.76 to cash.
+A $1,200 check, for example, would cost $26.76 to cash.

 Essence Gandy, 26, stood in a line of two dozen people that snaked outside a PLS Check Cashers in Brooklyn to cash in loose change at a Coinstar kiosk.
 Her checking account was closed months ago because she had insufficient funds and was unable to get back in good standing.